-Christopher leads our banking & finance team and has primary responsibility for our relationships with the UK clearing banks to whose legal panels we are appointed and with the broad spectrum of alternative lenders for which we regularly act.
-He has extensive experience of a wide range of high-value finance work.
+Chris is a Partner in our banking & finance team and has responsibility for our relationships with the UK clearing banks to whose legal panels we are appointed and with the broad spectrum of alternative lenders for which we regularly act.
+He has extensive experience of a wide range of complex, high-value finance work.

-Christopher regularly acts for lenders and borrowers on sizeable and complex corporate financings, many of which have multi-jurisdictional aspects, and on finance transactions throughout the property industry, including the financing of property development and property investment, drawing where required on the deep expertise of our construction, development, planning and commercial property teams.
+Chris regularly acts for lenders and borrowers on sizeable and complex corporate financings, many of which have multi-jurisdictional aspects, and on finance transactions throughout the real estate industry, including the financing of real estate development and real estate investment, drawing where required on the deep expertise of our construction, development, planning and commercial real estate teams.

-Christopher frequently forms part of our core sector teams, which provide specialist advice to the manufacturing & engineering health & social care and agriculture sectors.
+Chris frequently forms part of our core sector teams, which provide specialist advice to the manufacturing & engineering, education, health & social care and agriculture sectors.

 He has in-depth experience of all aspects of asset-based lending, including invoice finance, factoring, receivables securitisation, supplier finance, hire purchase, sale and leaseback, finance leases and operating leases.
 He brings this knowledge to bear to obtain for clients the best solutions to their asset-based lending needs.

-Christopher is also able to advise on corporate restructurings and refinancings, distressed debt transfers and insolvency matters, including the options available to secured creditors around enforcement of security.
-He also advises on the UK’s highly complex consumer credit regime.
+Chris is also able to advise on corporate restructurings and refinancings, distressed debt transfers and insolvency matters, including the options available to secured creditors around enforcement of security.
+He also advises on the UK’s highly complex consumer credit and financial promotion regimes.

-- Acting for an alternative lender on a £16,300,000 warehouse financing of an SME lender.
+- Acting for an alternative lender on a £16,300,000 warehouse financing of an SME term lender.

-- Acting for an alternative lender on a £5,000,000 financing of a provider of leased executive cars.
+- Acting for an alternative lender on a £5,000,000 warehouse financing of an SME invoice financier.

-- Acting for a leading independent schools foundation on a multi-million pound development finance facility from a mainstream bank.
+- Acting for Warwick Independent Schools Foundation on a £28,000,000 development finance facility from HSBC.

 - Acting for a mainstream bank on a £15,000,000 development financing in relation to the construction of a 7,000-vehicle capacity national distribution hub on a former colliery site.

-- Acting for an alternative lender on a £3,000,000 financing of a management buy-out and buy-in in respect of a fasteners manufacturer.
+- Acting for an alternative lender on a £13,000,000 financing of innovative energy-from-waste project company.

 - Acting for two agricultural landlords in negotiating a highly complex direct agreement with the mainstream bank funder to their tenant, a solar farm operator.